JuliaPlots/PlotDocs.jl/docs/src/tutorial.md

 For each built-in series type, there is a shorthand function for directly calling that series type which matches the name of the series type.
-It handles attributes just the same as the `plot` command, and have a mutating form which ends in `!`.
-For example, we can instead write the last line as:
+It handles attributes just the same as the `plot` command, and it has a mutating form which ends in `!`.
+For example, we can write the last line as:

 ```julia
 scatter!(x, y_noisy, label="data")